 The process is an involved sequence of grabbing the embed code and pasting it into a HTML block or a markdown field on a page, and then repeating for every page where a form is desired.
 The stock appearance of the forms is also somewhat generic, so a degree of customization is needed to make them look more appealing.

-We found a quick workaround to take manual repetition out of the equation and fill that in with easy-to-use selection dropdowns in our Contentful system using UI extensions (read more in our concept documentation).
+We found a quick workaround to take manual repetition out of the equation and fill that in with easy-to-use selection dropdowns in our Contentful system using UI extensions.
 We also managed to style the forms to align more with Contentful’s own branding.

 Prettifying Marketo forms